A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Indexing

 \subsection{Quad indexes}

-When indexing quads for SPARQL datasets, most systems follow the triple index scheme~\cite{kowari,10.5555/1785162.1785179,harris4store,Erling2010}, extending it to add another element.
-The number of permutations then grows, where we must now consider $2^4 = 16$ abstract index patterns, $4! = 24$ potential permutations, and ${4 \choose \lfloor 4/2 \rfloor} = 6$ flat (ISAM/B+Tree/AVL tree/trie) permutations or $2$ circular (CSA) permutations to efficiently support all abstract quad patterns.
+Most quad indexes follow the triple index scheme~\cite{kowari,10.5555/1785162.1785179,harris4store,Erling2010}, extending it to add another element.
+The number of permutations then grows to $2^4 = 16$ abstract index patterns, $4! = 24$ potential permutations, and ${4 \choose \lfloor 4/2 \rfloor} = 6$ flat (ISAM/B+Tree/AVL tree/trie) permutations or $2$ circular (CSA) permutations to efficiently support all abstract quad patterns.
 A practical compromise is to maintain a selection of permutations that cover the most common patterns~\cite{Erling2010}; for example, a pattern $(\cns,\vbp,\cno,\cng)$ may be uncommon in practice, and could be supported reasonably well by evaluating (e.g.) $(\cns,\vbp,\cno,\vbg)$ and filtering on $\vbg = \cng$.

-The RIQ system~\cite{katib2016riq} rather proposes a custom index for quads called a PV-index.
-The system specifically focuses on the problem of finding (named) graphs that match a BGP.
-Each graph is indexed using hashing applied for all seven abstract patterns on triples with some constant, generating seven \textit{pattern vectors} for each graph.
+The RIQ system~\cite{katib2016riq} proposes a custom index for quads called a PV-index for finding (named) graphs that match a BGP.
+Each graph is indexed by hashing all seven abstract patterns on triples with some constant, generating seven \textit{pattern vectors} for each graph.
 For example, a triple $(s,p,o)$ in a graph named $g$ will be hashed as $(s,p,o)$, $(s,p,?)$, $(s,?,o)$, $(?,p,o)$, $(s,?,?)$, $(?,p,?)$, $(?,?,o)$, where $?$ is an arbitrary fixed token, and each result will be added to one of seven pattern vectors for $g$ for that abstract pattern.
-A triple pattern $(s,\mathbf{p},o)$ can then likewise be encoded as $(s,?,o)$, and a BGP can be encoded analogously as pattern vectors.
-The goal then is to find graphs with similar pattern vectors to the BGP vectors, returning potential matches.
-Rather than comparing the BGP to each graph, locality sensitive hashing is used to group and retrieve similar pattern vectors.
-A downside is the potential space requirements when handling many graphs; the PV-index thus uses Bloom filters to encode groups of similar graphs in order to reduce the space used.
+Basic graph patterns can be encoded likewise, where locality sensitive hashing is then used to group and retrieve similar pattern vectors for a given basic graph pattern.